BioDataScience-Course/teaching_data_science_in_biology/README.md

 ## Workflow

-We will make the data and the analyses public, most probably via Zenodo.
-In the meantime, the anonymized data are downloadable from <https://filedn.com/lzGVgfOGxb6mHFQcRn9ueUb/sdd_data.zip>.
+The anonymized data are downloadable from [Zenodo](https://zenodo.org/):

+- Biological data science courses at UMONS, Belgium: student's activity for 2020-2021 : <https://zenodo.org/record/6420917>
+- Biological data science courses at UMONS, Belgium: student's activity for 2019-2020 : <https://zenodo.org/record/6420879>
+- Biological data science courses at UMONS, Belgium: student's activity for 2018-2019 : <https://zenodo.org/record/6420348>

 Raw data are processed with these steps:

 1. Data from our MongoDB database are anonymized and saved into `.csv` files.
 That step is not documented because it contains sensible personal data that we are not allowed to disclose.
 However, we made this pretreatment as minimal as possible, focusing mainly on the replacement of personal data with random identifiers for the students.

 2. Anonymized data are processed to produce table of final results in the `\data` subdirectory in this repository.

 3. Data from the `/data` subdirectory are used to run the analyses, and to create tables and figures in the manuscript.

 ## How to reproduce the analyses?